 Conformance of a bitstream to the Main profile is indicated by general_profile_idc being equal to 4 or general_profile_compatibility_flag[ 1 ] being equal to 1.

-Weak conformance of a bitstream to the Main profile is indicated by general_profile_idc in the range 5 to 7 inclusive.
+Conformance of a bitstream to the Main profile is indicated by general_profile_idc in the range 5 to 7 inclusive.
 These values are reserved for future use by ITU-T | ISO/IEC.

 Decoders conforming to the Main profile at a specific level (identified by a specific value of general_level_idc) shall be capable of decoding all bitstreams for which the all of following conditions apply: